mikevonwang/rhaetia/README.md

 **3.** `route_options` **Object** *optional*

-An object with properties declaring optional properties of this route.
+An object with optional properties of this `route_branch`.
 Valid properties are:

 - `is_default` **Boolean**